Why Study Abroad?

 Q: Should students have their courses pre-approved before studying abroad?

-A: Students are not required to have their courses pre-approved by the History Department before studying abroad.
-However, they should discuss their intended academic plans with the Director of Undergraduate Studies before they go.
+A: The Department approves study abroad courses after students return and file the requisite paperwork, below.
+However, students can discuss their intended academic plans with the Director of Undergraduate Studies before they go; this will give them a preliminary sense as to whether their study abroad courses may be applied to the major.
 Students should also remain in contact with the Undergraduate Administrator while abroad to remain aware of Departmental updates.

 Q: What is the process for transferring courses to the major or concentration?*